 At the beginning of the New Year, many people are eager to try diets that are restrictive and oftentimes, simply a variation of a fad diet from 20 years ago.
 Making healthy changes to your eating habits and exercise routine will result in longterm success as long as it does not entail eliminating an essential nutrient or food group.
 Don’t let the pressure of New Year’s resolutions ruin your relationship with food.
 Taking a mindful approach to meals, snacking, and physical activity can lead to a healthier lifestyle.

 Here are some tips to help you stick to a healthy lifestyle:

 Get Moving!
-Schedule 3-5 days of exercise each week.
+Schedule 3-5 days of exercise each week for a minimum of 30 minutes.
 If you typically hit a plateau or experience boredom a month or two into the New Year, the next few tips will serve you well.

-- Instead of a mid-week rest day, add a pilates or yoga class to your routine.
-This will challenge smaller muscle groups while the larger muscle groups get stretched and lengthened.
+- Add a pilates or yoga class to your mid-week routine.
+This will challenge smaller muscle groups while the larger muscle groups are stretched and lengthened.